Are Shih Tzu Better In Pairs?

-- Training.
-If you decided to get Shih Tzu at the same time, training them can often take a lot more time.
+If you decided to get Shih Tzu at the same time, they can often take a lot more time when training them together.

 Likewise, if there is an aggressive, unhappy dog in the home this can inspire the same unwanted behavior in your new pup.

 Chaos will ensue and even more training will be necessary to change this learned behavior.

 I know this may seem daunting, and I am really not trying to talk you out of getting a second dog.
 But you must be certain that you will be able to care for two dogs properly.

 Finding The Perfect Companion for Your Shih Tzu

 If you've made the decision to get a pair of Shih Tzu, and you've weighed all the disadvantages of having multiple pets, congratulations!